BlackBerry maker's missteps stir talk of its sale

 Perhaps the company's most attractive assets are more than 2,000 patents it has filed with the U.S. Patent and Trademark Office.
 On top of that, RIM was a part of a consortium that nabbed a portfolio of patents from bankrupt Nortel Networks.

-The sale of Motorola Mobility (MMI.N) to Google (GOOG.O) for a rich 63 percent premium underscores how tech companies have become ever more determined to control patents to ward off expensive infringement litigation.
+The sale of Motorola Mobility to Google for a rich 63 percent premium underscores how tech companies have become ever more determined to control patents to ward off expensive infringement litigation.

-Meanwhile, RIM's management have struggled to execute a difficult software transition in a hyper-competitive landscape dominated by the likes of Apple (AAPL.O) and Google (GOOG.O).
+Meanwhile, RIM's management have struggled to execute a difficult software transition in a hyper-competitive landscape dominated by the likes of Apple and Google.

 "There's a wound festering in RIM, and either you need to cut off the arm or you let it get worse, and the market is telling you it's going to get worse unless they make a change," said Barry Schwartz, vice president and portfolio manager at Baskin Financial Services in Toronto.

-While RIM has long been rumored to be in the sights of cash-rich Microsoft (MSFT.O), that option became less likely with the software giant's tie-up with Nokia NOK1V.HE.
+While RIM has long been rumored to be in the sights of cash-rich Microsoft, that option became less likely with the software giant's tie-up with Nokia.
 Many now point to a private sale as a way to take pressure of the Canadian company while it weighs its next move.

 Investors wiped some $3 billion off RIM's market value in the first hours of trade on Friday.
 After markets closed on Thursday, RIM posted a sharp drop in quarterly profit and painted a dismal picture for the current quarter and rest of the year.